ashik065/Ticket-Booking/README.md

 # Ticket-Booking
 This is an android ticket booking application.
+This application facilitates ticket booking by enabling users to select their preferred departure and destination points.
+It then displays search results showcasing all accessible bus choices, including fares, empowering users to pick the most suitable option.
 This app is created on Android Studio using Java.For database, I used SQLite Database.